Porzingis leads Luka-less Mavs to 120-96 rout of Hornets

 TIP-INS

-Hornets: Fs PJ Washington and Nick Richards returned from non-COVID-19 illnesses. … C Mason Plumlee and F Jalen McDaniels are out of the health and safety protocol and were assigned to Greensboro of the G League for conditioning and rehab.
+Hornets: Charlotte went into play first in the NBA in scoring, averaging 115.8 points per game, but last in scoring defense, allowing 116.3. … The Hornets failed to reach 100 points for the first time in 13 games. … Charlotte was assessed a technical foul in the second half for having six players on the court.

-Mavericks: Dorian Finney-Smith went 5 for 7 from the floor for 13 points in the third period for the highest-scoring quarter of his six-year NBA career. … It was Porzingis' first career 20-10 half. … Doncic will be re-evaluated before the team's next game, Wednesday at home against the Los Angeles Lakers.
+Mavericks: Dorian Finney-Smith went 5 of 7 from the floor for 13 points in the third period, the highest-scoring quarter of his six-year NBA career. … Burke also had a season-high six assists. … Doncic will be re-evaluated before the team's next game, Wednesday at home against the Lakers.

 UP NEXT